 Blown-fiber insulated jacket: exceptional freedom of movement, stable warmth, efficient compression.
 Highly versatile.

 Insulated vest with magnetic system allowing removal even under a hardshell.
-Perfect for adjusting warmth without disrupting layering.
+The perfect tool to adjust warmth without disrupting layering.

 In a minimalist wardrobe: one insulated jacket suffices, chosen according to the target climate.